Course Descriptions

 7th Language Arts - 51035

-Seventh Grade English Language Arts is course organized into six units of study: Narrative Reading, Independent Reading, Literary Essay, Argument / Proposal Essay, Non-Fiction Reading, and Informational Writing about a Historical Event.
-Students will be reading narrative text focusing on the elements of fiction, focusing on text connections within an independent reading book, writing a literary essay that presents a theory about a theme and includes evidence to support their claim, `identifying and analyzing features in informational text, and writing a descriptive account of a historical event.
+Seventh Grade English Language Arts is a course organized into six units of study: Narrative Reading, Independent Reading, Literary Essay, Argumentative Writing, Non-Fiction Reading, and Informational Writing about a Historical Event and/or Figure.
+Students will be reading narrative text focusing on the elements of fiction, focusing on text connections within an independent reading book, writing a literary analysis essay that presents a theory about a theme and includes evidence to support their claim, identifying and analyzing features in informational text, and writing a descriptive account of a historical event.
+Students will also be asked to present their work periodically to practice speaking and listening skills.

 7th Grade Advanced English Language Arts - 51042